- January 3, 2018

 - Posted by: ADRES Group

-In this article, Martin argues that while infrastructure development and peace-building efforts are key prerequisites to address fragile states vulnerability issues, building an inclusive financial sector, as part of a well-coordinated effort between development partners, offers the promise to bring fragile states back on the path of financial stability and growth.
+In this article, we argue that while infrastructure development and peace-building efforts are key prerequisites to address fragile states vulnerability issues, building an inclusive financial sector, as part of a well-coordinated effort between development partners, offers the promise to bring fragile states back on the path of financial stability and growth.

 This statement brings forth a long-standing debate on the existence of ‘fragile’, ‘failed’, and ‘collapsed’ states which have attracted attention since the incident of 9/11 and the ongoing migrant crisis, with rising concerns that these states infringe on international security.

 The question is, should fragile and conflict-affected states (FCAS) be left behind to fail?
 In this article, we reject the assertion that such states should be left behind.
 Instead, we argue, while infrastructure development and peace-building efforts are key prerequisites to address fragile states vulnerability issues, building an inclusive financial sector, as part of a well-coordinated effort between development partners, offers the promise to bring fragile states back on the path of financial stability and growth.
 Building inclusive financial systems in FCAS can create a conducive environment for the development of infrastructure, entrepreneurship, the growth of small businesses and job creation.
 Below, are various reasons that support financial sector development in FCAS.

 First, while financial stability is to be distinguished from political stability, evidence suggests that “the reduction of income inequality through financial development and inclusion could lead to greater social and political stability, which in turn could contribute to greater financial system stability” (Cull et al., 2012).
 Hence, addressing income inequality issues, which financial inclusion can arguably help fix, could be considered as a potential means to tackle the vulnerability of African fragile states.